 You may vote by absentee ballot in Massachusetts if:

-you will be absent from your city or town on Election Day.
+- you will be absent from your city or town on Election Day.

-you cannot vote at the polls due to religious beliefs
+- you cannot vote at the polls due to religious beliefs

 Generally, a voter must be registered in order to vote absentee, though several exceptions exist: Those outside of Massachusetts, prisoners, and members of the armed forces or merchant marine, or their spouses or dependents, do not need to be registered in order to vote absentee.